Exploring the Algarve

 This was my second time in Portugal and whenever I’ve met anyone from the country at events, etc, when I’ve said that I’m going to be holidaying in Portugal this year, they sigh, roll their eyes and guess straight away that it’s the Algarve that I’ll be visiting.
 Yes, Brits do tend to love this area of Portugal, many of them even settling here in retirement but there is a reason for that.
 The beautiful beaches, the delicious food, the laid back atmosphere shared with its neighbouring Spain – just a few of the things that make Portugal so special and keep the tourists coming back year after year.

-I visited this year with my Mum, Dad and brother and we had a great time exploring everywhere.
+I visited this year with my Mum, Dad, and brother and we had a great time exploring everywhere.
 Here are my top tips for getting the most out of the Algarve…

 Stay in a villa

 If you’ve never stayed in a villa before (and I hadn’t until this time last year), once you have you’ll never want to go back to staying in a hotel/self-catering apartment again.
 If you’re into super-chilled-out holidays then this is the accommodation for you.
 And what is a holiday for, if not for chilling?
-There’s no up at the crack of dawn to fight for sunbeds with the other holidaying nations (insert stereotypical sunbed reserving country here), there’s no set meal times that you need to be ready for and there are certainly no splashing kids in the pool – unless you bring them with you of course!
+There’s no up at the crack of dawn to fight for sunbeds with the other holidaying nations (insert stereotypical sunbed reserving country here), there are no set meal times that you need to be ready for and there are certainly no splashing kids in the pool – unless you bring them with you of course!

 It’s a home away from home where you have your own space to do exactly what you please in.
 Villas are almost always remote and private, so you have nobody spying on you when you’re sunbathing and no need to feel self-conscious.
 The only noise we heard this year was the sound of the bells on the goats as they were herded past to their field – bliss.
+We decided to use Rental Cloud (or another similar company), to book our villa and it was so easy to do!
+I doubt I’ll ever stay in a hotel again.
+Villas seriously are the way forward!

 The downside of a villa is that, because of its remoteness, you will almost certainly need a car and this means braving the Portugese roads and other drivers.
 They appear to always be in a hurry, doing at least 20KPH more than you, even if you’re slightly breaking the speed limit and are very impatient at traffic lights, giving you all of half a second to set off before you are met with a cacophony of beeping horns.
 We were around a 40 minute walk away from Albufeira which we tackled a couple of times but luckily we had my dad as the designated driver.